AOEpeople/aoe_technology_radar/radar/2017-11-01/serverless.md

 ## Why? ##

-Both AWS and Azure provide the new exciting way of **serverless** applications/functions.
+AWS and Azure both provide the new exciting way of **serverless** applications/functions.
+Main features/promises are:

 - No worry about the infrastructure - no servers to manage
 - Pay-per-use pricing model